 Studying abroad in Germany

-Germany is considered an attractive study destination worldwide.
-On a global comparison the Federal Republic ranks fourth on the list of the most popular countries among international students.
-Some 13 percent of all students at German universities came from abroad in 2018.
+Germany is considered an attractive study destination worldwide and is one of the most popular destinations for international students.
+Some 11 per cent of all students at German universities came from abroad in 2021.
 And there are plenty of reasons for that.
 Here are some facts and figures about studying in Germany.

 Requirements to study in Germany